 StoreFrontLab is a small space for big ideas, a vessel for dialogue and public engagement.
-Exploring the “storefront” as a place of community, creativity and local industry, we support participatory projects that bridge disciplines and prompt discussion.
+Exploring the “storefront” as a place of community, creativity and local industry, StoreFrontLab supports experimental, participatory projects that bridge disciplines and prompt discussion.
 StoreFrontLab hosts experiments lasting from one day to one month, and take the form of salons, interactive and performative installations, lectures, film screenings, workshops, pop-ups, poetry, and music.
-Each season, we identify an important and many-sided concept, unpacking a constellation of thoughts, problems and images communicated through dynamic public programming within our project space.

 Yosh Asato, Founder